matfantinel/fantinel.dev/README.md

 * Responsive design: the website looks and behaves well on screens of all sizes;
 * Fast: it only loads what's needed for it to work.
 No external JS or CSS libraries:
 * Adaptive: it supports dark mode from most operating systems by default (desktop and mobile);
-* No tracking: I don't need to know who you are and what you do.
-No tracking nor analytics;
+* Privacy-friendly: I don't need to know who you are and what you do;
 * Pretty: use a simple and organized layout with simple animations to provide a pleasant experience to all visitors.

 I achieved this with the help of Jekyll and SASS.
 There is little to no JavaScript.
 While JS is awesome, it's important to know when it's not needed.